poacosta/github-activity-explorer/README.md

 - ❌ Never modify repositories
 - ❌ Never change any settings

-### Required Permissions (Read-Only)
+### Required Permissions

-Your GitHub token needs only read access:
+Your GitHub token needs access through the following scopes:

-- `repo:status` and `public_repo` - Read-only access to repository data
+- `repo` - Grant access to your repositories' information
-  - Access commit status
-  - Access public repositories
+  - If you review the code, there are no write operations
 - `read:org` - Read-only access to organization data
   - View organization repository listings
 - `read:user` - Read-only access to user profile data